 Other findings suggest investing in digital transformation will accelerate due to the upcoming economy.
 Require finance professionals to “upskill and reskill themselves with digital transformation.”

 In particular, he said, the Future of Finance group identified agility as a top skill finance professionals need to cultivate to keep up with the accelerating pace of business.

 Tax professionals will focus on the Inflation Reduction Act, P.L.
 117-169, which will bring significant changes in 2024.

 The new alternative minimum tax of 15% applies to businesses with an adjusted financial statement income of over $1 billion on average over the past three years, as established by the Inflation Reduction Act.

 Many accounting companies’ day-to-day duties are strain by declining workforce capacity and increased offerings.
 In 2024, automation will still be widely used to relieve the strain caused by excessive workloads.

 Companies will be able to make up for the capacity issues we have as an industry now and in the future as the scope and complexity of our work increases.
 The trend toward remote work and education is here to stay and will likely become the norm soon.
 This means that more and more tools that facilitate a continuous hybrid work style will find their way into the accounting industry.

-According to IBISWorld statistics, around 33,524 employees are currently employed in forensic accounting services in 2023 alone.
-The forensic accounting services is estimated to see a growth of 2% in 2023.
+According to IBISWorld statistics, around 33,524 employees are currently employed in forensic accounting services in 2024 alone so, the forensic accounting services is estimated to see a growth of 2% in 2024.

 White-collar crimes such as identity theft, employment fraud, and insurance fraud are rising.
 So forensic experts can help businesses look into digital solutions to combat these threats.